• How it works

 2. What is the best lubricant for door locks?

-The best lubricant for door locks is graphite powder or a dry Teflon-based spray.
-These lubricants reduce friction without attracting dust or grime.
+The best lubricant for door locks is graphite powder or a dry PTFE spray because they reduce friction without attracting dust or grime.
+These lubricants help fix a sticky door lock and keep the internal mechanism clean, smooth, and long-lasting compared to oil-based products.

 3. Why is my key stuck in the door lock?